ddnexus/pagy/docs/extras/meilisearch.md

 ### pagy_search(...)

 This method accepts the same arguments of the `search` method and you must use it in its place.
-This extra uses it in order to capture the arguments, automatically merging the calculated `:offset` and `:limit` options before passing them to the standard `search` method internally.

 ### Variables